 “No, but that’s what I thought first.
 Then something happened.”
 Grandmother looked away when she said that.

-“I heard the grave heave a sigh, a very long, sad sigh.”
+“I heard the grave heave a sigh, a very long, clear, sad sigh.”

 “Come on, Grandma, You imagined it.
 Stones don’t heave sighs.
 Maybe it was the wind.
 What did a dead woman care whether the bald orangutan married again or not?”